 I’ll be one of 8 teachers in the upcoming art journaling course: The Black and White Journal, hosted by Kiala Givehand, which starts July 10.

-Kiala always teaches fun book-making classes plus there will be a huge variety of lessons on journaling in black and white, with some of the lessons initially broadcast live!
+Kiala always teaches fun DIY book-making classes plus there will be a diverse variety of lessons on journaling in black and white, with some of the lessons initially broadcast live!

 I’ll definitely be bringing out my mechanical pencils in the live session that I’m teaching (date TBA), along with a few tricks with tangles, knots and pen weavings!